Bobby Hurley

-Robert Matthew Hurley (born June 28, 1971) is an American college basketball coach and former professional player who is the head coach of the Arizona State Sun Devils.
+Robert M. Hurley (born June 28, 1971) is an American college basketball coach and former professional player who is the head coach of the Arizona State Sun Devils.
 He was previously the head coach at the University at Buffalo.

-As a college player, he was a consensus first-team All-American for the Duke Blue Devils, with whom he won consecutive national championships.
+As a college senior, he was a unanimous first-team All-America for the Duke Blue Devils, with whom he won consecutive national championships.
 He is the all-time leader in assists in NCAA basketball.
-He played in the National Basketball Association (NBA) for the Sacramento Kings and Vancouver Grizzlies from 1993 to 1998.
+He played in the National Basketball Association (NBA) for the Sacramento Kings and Vancouver Grizzlies from 1993 to 1999.

+Early life

+Hurley was born to Bob Hurley Sr. and Christine Hurley on June 28, 1971, in Jersey City, New Jersey, where he was raised with his siblings Dan and Melissa.
+Hurley attended Our Lady of Mercy grammar school in Jersey City.

 Playing career

-Born in Jersey City, New Jersey, Hurley was a basketball star at St. Anthony High School in Jersey City, where his father, Bob Hurley Sr., was the longtime coach.
+Hurley was a basketball star at St. Anthony High School in Jersey City, where his father was the longtime coach.
 While at St. Anthony from 1985 to 1989, Hurley led the team to four consecutive Parochial B state titles.
 In his senior year he averaged 20 points, 8 assists and 3 steals, as St. Anthony racked up a 32–0 record, the school's first Tournament of champions crown, and the No. 1 ranking in the United States.
 In his high school career the team's overall record with Hurley as point guard was 115–5.

+Duke

 Hurley was a point guard for coach Mike Krzyzewski's Duke University team from 1989 to 1993.
-He was a first-team All-American in 1993, went to the Final Four three times, and helped lead the Blue Devils to back-to-back national championships in 1991 and 1992 with All American teammates Christian Laettner and Grant Hill, earning Final Four Most Outstanding Player honors in 1992.
+He was a first-team All-America in 1993, went to the Final Four three times, and helped lead the Blue Devils to back-to-back national championships in 1991 and 1992 with All American teammates Christian Laettner and Grant Hill, earning Final Four Most Outstanding Player honors in 1992.
 Hurley remains the NCAA all-time assists leader with 1076 assists, and Duke's single game assist leader with 16 (against Florida State on February 24, 1993).
 His Duke jersey number 11 was retired in 1993.
 In 2002, Hurley was named to the ACC 50th Anniversary men's basketball team as one of the fifty greatest players in Atlantic Coast Conference history.
 In 2006, Hurley, who is of Polish descent through his mother, was inducted into the National Polish American Sports Hall of Fame.
 At Duke, Hurley was a member of the Sigma Phi Epsilon fraternity.
 Coincidentally, Bobby Hurley played against his younger brother Dan in an NCAA Tournament game, when Duke squared off against Seton Hall.